Continuous journey regulation: Governmental apologies

 In response to calls for the government of Canada to address historic wrongs involving immigration and wartime measures, the Conservative government in 2006 created the community historical recognition program to provide grant and contribution funding for community projects linked to wartime measures and immigration restrictions and a national historical recognition program to fund federal initiatives, developed in partnership with various groups.
 The announcement was made on 23 June 2006, at the time Prime Minister Harper apologized in the House of Commons for the head tax against Chinese immigrants.

 On 23 May 2008, the Legislative Assembly of British Columbia unanimously passed a resolution that:[The BC Legislature] apologizes for the events of May 23, 1914, when 376 passengers of the Komagata Maru, stationed off Vancouver harbour, were denied entry by Canada.
-The House deeply regrets that the passengers, who sought refuge in our country and our province, were turned away without the benefit of the fair and impartial treatment befitting a society where people of all cultures are welcomed and accepted.On 3 August 2008, Prime Minister Stephen Harper appeared at the 13th annual Ghadri Babiyan Da Mela (festival) in Surrey, B.C. to issue an apology for the Komagata Maru incident.
+The House deeply regrets that the passengers, who sought refuge in our country and our province, were turned away without the benefit of the fair and impartial treatment befitting a society where people of all cultures are welcomed and accepted.On 3 August 2008, Prime Minister Stephen Harper appeared at the 13th annual Ghadri Babiyan Da Mela (festival) in Surrey, BC, to issue an apology for the Komagata Maru incident.
 He said, in response to the House of Commons motion calling for an apology by the government, "On behalf of the government of Canada, I am officially conveying as prime minister that apology."

 Some members of the Sikh community were unsatisfied with the apology as they expected it to be made in Parliament.
-Minister of Citizenship and Immigration Jason Kenney said, "The apology has been given and it won't be repeated," thus settling the matter for the federal government.
+Minister of Citizenship and Immigration Jason Kenney said, "The apology has been given and it won't be repeated", thus settling the matter for the federal government.

 The dissatisfaction with Harper's 2008 apology was communicated to the federal government through individual members and groups of the Indo-Canadian community, such as The Descendants of the Komagata Maru Society.
 Finally, on May 18, 2016, Prime Minister Justin Trudeau gave a formal "full apology" for the incident in the House of Commons.

-Further lobbying by Raj Singh Toor (whose grandfather Baba Puran Singh Janetpura was a passenger on the Komagata Maru) led to the May 18, 2021 apology from Vancouver City Council "...for the role the City played in the incident, especially supporting laws that prevented passengers from disembarking".
-As well, Toor's lobbying brought about an apology from New Westminster City Council on September 27, 2021, with the council stating "The City of New Westminster formally apologizes to the South Asian community and the descendants of the survivors of the Komagata Maru for its past actions which resulted in discrimination and exclusion."
+Further lobbying by Raj Singh Toor (whose grandfather Baba Puran Singh Janetpura was a passenger on the Komagata Maru) led to the 18 May 2021 apology from Vancouver City Council "...for the role the City played in the incident, especially supporting laws that prevented passengers from disembarking".
+As well, Toor's lobbying brought about an apology from New Westminster City Council on 27 September 2021, with the council stating "The City of New Westminster formally apologizes to the South Asian community and the descendants of the survivors of the Komagata Maru for its past actions which resulted in discrimination and exclusion."